maxnmcbride/CodeWarsPractice/README.md

 You can assume you will be given an integer input.
 You can not assume that the integer will be only positive.
 You may be given negative numbers as well ( or 0 ).
 NOTE on performance: There are no fancy optimizations required, but still the most trivial solutions might time out.
 Numbers go up to 2^31 ( or similar, depending on language ).
 Looping all the way up to n, or n/2, will be too slow.

+32. Parse nice int from char problem

+You ask a small girl,"How old are you?"
+She always says, "x years old", where x is a random number between 0 and 9.

+Write a program that returns the girl's age (0-9) as an integer.

+Assume the test input string is always a valid string.
+For example, the test input may be "1 year old" or "5 years old".
+The first character in the string is always a number.
 _________________________________________
 Ruby